-- Make sure that the conditions are met for the radar sensor to operate properly >>> page 211. - If the brakes overheat, regulation stops automaticallu.
-Wait for them to cool down and check the operation again. - Unusual noises during automatic ACC braking are normal and do not indicate anu anomalies.
+- Make sure that the conditions are met for the radar sensor to operate properly page 210. - If the brakes overheat, regulation stops automatically.
+Wait for them to cool down and check the operation again. - Unusual noises during automatic ACC braking are normal and do not indicate any anomalies.